uadmin/uadmin-docs/dapi.rst

 """""""""""""
 `Back to Top (Model Methods)`_

 APILogAdd controls the data API's logging for add commands.
+The purpose of this model function is to enable add access given an assigned model that will be recorded to the logs.
+By default, APILogAdd returns **true**.

 Structure: